RomeyChristo/Email-Assistant/README.md

 ## Run
 1. Run the server_start.bat
-2. Open punctuation folder and run play_with_model.py ( supports only python 2.7)
+2. Open punctuation folder and run play_with_model.py [ application works only on python 2.7 ]
 4. Open grammar folder and run start_langtool.bat
 5. Open Chrome browser and go to localhost:8000
 6. Follow the instructions on the screen